-All applicants receive offers of admission will be required to consent to a criminal background check before being allowed to matriculate.
+All applicants, once offered provisional admission, must complete a criminal background check before being allowed to matriculate.
 Those who do not complete a criminal background check are ineligible for progress in the nursing program.
 A history of criminal conduct or convictions may result in withdrawal of the admission offer.
 The TTUHSC SON utilizes the Texas Board of Nursing criminal background check process for all pre-licensure students.
 For RN-BSN, MSN and DNP students, the students will be required to use the institutionally approved vendor to process these background checks.
 Only those individuals with a BON Blue Card, a BON Declaratory Order with No Stipulations and approval from the Associate Dean of Student Affairs will be allowed to matriculate into the program.